cinniman/cinniman/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Digital Marketing
 - 🌱 I’m currently learning ...
-GCP and UI/UX Design
+Front-End Development and UI/UX Design
 - 👯 I’m looking to collaborate on ...
 Momentum
 - 🤔 I’m looking for help with ...
-Digital Marketing
+CSS
 - 💬 Ask me about ...
 Anything!
 - 📫 How to reach me: ... imansw08@gmail.com
 - 😄 Pronouns: ...
 She/Hers